Last Updated on

 It has waterproof, fog proof and shockproof construction.
 The 1-inch mono-tube construction will offer you real durability and performance.
 You will get a parallax-free view from 50 yards without any problem.
 Sharp optical clarity and performance are guaranteed with this awesome scope.
 You can react in any environment easily because of the adjustment knob that comes with it.

 For fine-tuning of windage and elevation, they offer you 0.25-inch click adjustment.
 You also get a 3/8” mounting ring free with the riflescope.
 The black matte finish is always cool for any scope.
 This lightweight scope will provide you with a striking performance.
-With limited lifetime manufacturer’s warranty, plinker-22 can simply be the best value you may get anywhere.
+With a limited lifetime manufacturer’s warranty, plinker-22 can simply be the best value you may get anywhere.

 - Mono-tube construction offers great strength